BryceRussell/astro-bryceguy/packages/dropdown/README.md

 **Type**: `string`

-Set the id of the dropdown, used to create id for toggle and content elements. , use `id` prop to retrieve value set using the `value` prop or an clicking an option created using the `options` prop
+Use the id of the dropdown to get its value if using as a user selection input

 `document.getElementByID('id').value`